psksvp/HSDS/README.md

 # Disclaimer

 This work is an unofficial fan translation of Jin Yong’s Yi Tian Tu Long Ji which appears on http://www.spcnet.tv/forums.
 The name of the translators appears on each chapter.
-All the credits go to them.
+All the credits goes to them.
 The contents must not be sold for monetary return.

 The epub is produced by a great free software [Pandoc](https://pandoc.org/)